ajmaurais/peptide_analyzer/README.md

     * You can also clone the git repo instead if you have git installed on your computer.
 * Open `Spyder` and create a new project for `peptide_analyzer`.
     * Go to `Projects -> New Project`
-    * Select `Existing directory` and add the path to
+    * Select `Existing directory` and add the path to the `peptide_analyzer` directory.

-* Once you have loaded the project in `Spyder`, you will want run the program and import funcions you have written in Spyder's `ipython` console.
+* Once you have loaded the project in `Spyder`, you will want run the program and import functions you have written in Spyder's `ipython` console.
 * There are two things you have to do first so everything will work properly.

 1. Tell `ipython` to reload your code every time it has changed.
 Otherwise you would have to restart `ipython` every time you make changes.